JamesChapmanNV/NFL_Database_App/docs/Project Proposal.md

 * Teams will be identified by a team name and have attributes location, abbreviation, primary color, and secondary color.
 * Athletes will be identified by an athlete ID and have attributes date of birth, birth place, first name, last name, height, and weight.
 * A player can play for many teams in their career, and a team can have many players.
-* Each position will be identified by a position name and have attributes abbreviation.
+* Each position will be identified by a position name and have attributes abbreviation and platoon (offense, defense, or special teams).
 * A position can be played by many players and a player can play many positions in different games.
 However, a player can only play a single position within a game.
 * Venues will be identified by a name and have attributes capacity, zip code, grass (boolean), and indoor (boolean).
 * Locations will be identified by a zip code and have attributes city and state.